AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/overview.md

 1. **ACSD-54007**: Fixes the error *"Undefined array key "_scope""* on importing customer data.
 1. **ACSD-55031**: Fixes the *Type "mixed" cannot be nullable* error during compilation.
 1. **ACSD-54961**: Fixes the issue where a restricted admin user cannot mass update the *Product Review* status.
-1. **ACSD-55256**: Fixes the issue where only the first image is successfully displayed in the image slider.

 Use the menu on the left to navigate to a specific patch page.